anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar-agent: provides a communication path to exchange data objects between the pledge and the domain registrar.
   The registrar-agent facilitates situations, in which the domain registrar is not directly reachable by the pledge, either due to a different technology stack or due to missing connectivity.
-  The registrar-agent triggers a pledge to create bootstrapping information such as voucher-request objects and enrollment-request objects from one or multiple pledges at once and performs a bulk bootstrapping based on the collected data.
+  The registrar-agent triggers a pledge to create bootstrapping information such as voucher-request objects and enrollment-request objects on one or multiple pledges at performs may perform a bulk bootstrapping based on the collected data.
   The registrar-agent is expected to possess information of the domain registrar, either by configuration or by using the discovery mechanism defined in {{RFC8995}}.
   There is no trust assumption between the pledge and the registrar-agent as only authenticated self-contained objects are applied, which are transported via the registrar-agent and provided either by the pledge or the registrar.
   The trust assumption between the registrar-agent and the registrar bases on the LDevID of the registrar-agent, provided by the PKI responsible for the domain.